penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

 # HA Setup

 In this section, we will set up Zabbix in a High Availability (HA) configuration.
-This feature, introduced in Zabbix 6, is a crucial enhancement that ensures continued monitoring even if a Zabbix server fails.
+This native feature, introduced in Zabbix 6, is a crucial enhancement that ensures continued monitoring even if a Zabbix server fails.
 With HA, when one Zabbix server goes down, another can take over seamlessly.